My Tokyo Guide

 From Tokyo Station: Take the Tokyo Metro Marunouchi Line for Otemachi and transfer to the Tozai Line for Kagurazaka Station.
 Travel time: 30 minutes.

 The narrow backstreets of Kagurazaka recall the area's past as an entertainment district.
 High-class traditional restaurants known as ryotei are marked by discreet signs and traditional Japanese noren curtains.
 You can almost hear the clip-clop of wooden sandals as geisha hurry between appointments.
-Kakurenbo Yokocho and Hyogo Yokocho Alley retain their Edo period (1603-1867) atmosphere, with cobbled streets and lacquered black wooden walls.
-While the walls used to conceal grand samurai houses, you're more likely to find trendy restaurants and stylish apartments now.
+Kakurenbo Yokocho and Hyogo Yokocho Alley retain their Edo period (1603-1868) atmosphere, with cobbled streets and lacquered black wooden walls.
+While the walls once concealed grand samurai houses, you're more likely to find trendy restaurants and stylish apartments now.

 You'll find Michelin-starred kaiseki restaurants, French patisseries and casual Italian pizza places tucked away in the side streets.
 Shop here for delicate kimono fabrics, traditional cosmetics and handmade ceramics, and dig through rare vinyl records.

 Kagurazaka Matsuri is a summer festival, centered around the Hozuki Market near Bishamonten Zenkokuji Temple.
 You’ll find volunteer guides wearing traditional yukata, as well as various local food stalls.
 The highlight of the festival is the Awa Odori dance, where well-rehearsed dance troupes parade down Kagurazaka’s main street, attracting a large number of spectators.